 When it comes to maintaining a grooming routine, it’s easy to let old habits die hard.
 If you’re still putting enough product in your hair to rival an 11-year-old at a school disco, chances are your best intentions are being laid to waste.

 If your sights are set on attracting the fairer sex, there’s really no excuse for cutting corners (take a quick second to honestly assess how much preening, plucking and perfecting you’d expect from a potential partner, and you’ll see what we mean).
-Fortunately, Team GJ are here to give you a (not-overly-moisturised) hand with a few gentle suggestions on where you might be going wrong, according to the real experts: women.
+Fortunately, we’re ready and waiting to give you a (not-overly-moisturised) hand with a few gentle suggestions on where you might be going wrong, according to the real experts: women.

 The mistake: attempting to disguise your baldness

 The fix: invest in thickening shampoos

-We are all about embracing your natural hair-loss over here at GJ, but if you simply want to keep your hair looking as thick and full as possible, then here is our pick of the best shampoos and hair treatments on the market right now…
+We’re all about embracing your natural hair-loss over here at Gentleman’s Journal; but if you simply want to keep your hair looking as thick and full as possible, then we’ve curated a selection of the best shampoos and hair treatments on the market right now.

 Patricks SH1 Daily Thickening Shampoo